Bomb-sniffing dogs are in short supply across the U.S.

 "One of the major reasons for the shortage of quality dogs is that we rely heavily on procurement of dogs from other countries.
 By outsourcing our national security requirements, we give up control of the type of dogs, the health of the dogs, and the early training of the dogs.
 We also are at risk for supply interruption due to politics, disaster, or disease."

-Otto was certainly prescient six-plus years ago, as those predictions have become reality, with the U.S. importing about 80-to-90 percent of its working dogs from Europe.
-With the global pandemic and supply chain issues across the globe, the problem has gotten worse.
+Otto was certainly prescient six-plus years ago, as those predictions have become reality, with the U.S. importing about 80% to 90% of its working dogs from Europe.
+With the pandemic and supply chain issues across the globe, the problem has gotten worse.

 We spoke with Otto for her view of things today.